-If you’re ready for a little variety, here are the best musical instruments guitar players should learn next.
+If you’re ready for a little bit of variety, here are the best musical instruments guitar players should learn next.

 1. Ukulele: The Best Instrument Guitar Players Should Learn